Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Results

-Introducing heterogeneity through the coupling parameter in the pair of adjacent cells considered earlier, we observe that qualitatively similar spatio-temporal patterns to those observed in Fig.~\ref{fig:fig2} are obtained (see Supplementary Information, Fig.~S3).
+Spatial variation in these coupling parameters across the PSM can arise through heterogeneity in the underlying morphogen concentrations.
+Introducing heterogeneity through the coupling parameter $g$ in the pair of adjacent cells considered earlier ($g_1$ and $g_2$ being their respective values), we observe that qualitatively similar spatio-temporal patterns to those observed in Fig.~\ref{fig:fig2} are obtained.
 On varying the mean value of the coupling $\langle g\rangle=(g_{1}+g_{2})/2$, which effectively represents the location of these cells on the PSM, and the steepness of the gradient $|g_1-g_2|$ [Fig.~\ref{fig:fig3}~(a)], the range of $\langle g\rangle$ over which ES is seen (corresponding to the region proximal to the posterior end of the PSM) does not appear to change appreciably on increasing $|g_1-g_2|$ [Fig.~\ref{fig:fig3}~(b)].
 Above a critical value of $\langle g\rangle$ which is independent of the gradient, the activities of the cells are arrested at $Y_1$ and $Y_2$, respectively, with the gap $\Delta = |Y_1 - Y_2|$ becoming larger as we move towards the anterior end, corresponding to increasing $\langle g\rangle$ [Fig.~\ref{fig:fig3}~(c)].